genomicepidemiology/flankophile/README.md

 If you want to rerun part of the pipeline you simply delete output folders and files and Snakemake will rerun these part of the pipeline when you give the run command `snakemake --use-conda --cores 39` again.
 You must delete output in descending order starting with 99 and down to where you do not want to rerun anymore.

-**New config settings**
+Be aware that the step that produces the folder 1_abricate  is not deterministic so if you delete this folder and rerun the pipeline you will not get exactly the same results.

-If you want to rerun the pipeline with new settings you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
-If you want to change a parameters you must delete all output with a number equal or higher than the numbe of the section.
+If you want to rerun the pipeline with new config settings you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
+If you want to change a parameters you must delete all output with a number equal or higher than the number of the section.

-**More data**

 If you want to add more data you must delete all output except 0_setup_abricate_db and 1_abricate.
 You add more data by appending more lines to the